3 people working on a computer

 Information Technology (IT) Associate in Science (A.S.)

-According to Statista, the number of internet of things (IoT) connected devices worldwide will be 38.6 billion by 2025.The demand for skilled Information Technology employees will sky rocket.
-Networking, security, storage, and cloud programming will be highly marketable skills.
-CIS students improve their career prospects by gaining the skills needed in the IT industry.
+According to various forecasts, the number of Internet of Things ( IoT) - connected devices worldwide is expected to reach around 38.6 billion by 2025.
+As a result, the demand for skilled IT professionals will continue to skyrocket.
+Networking, security, storage, and cloud programming are expected to be particularly marketable skills.
+CIS students can enhance their career prospects by gaining the necessary skills to thrive in the evolving IT industry.

-Cabrillo College's Computer Information Technology Associate in Science (A.S.) degree prepares students to work in the Information Technology (IT) industry, specifically in network and system administrator, computer support specialist, information security analyst, computer network support specialist, and network and computer systems administrator.
+Cabrillo College's Computer Information Technology Associate in Science (A.S.) degree prepares students to work in the IT industry, specifically in network and system administrator, computer support specialist, information security analyst, computer network support specialist, and network and computer systems administrator.
 Courses include networking concepts and theory, network infrastructure administration including the Cisco Systems CCNA/CCNP courses, system and network administration using Unix/Linux and Microsoft operating systems, network security, network management, virtualization, storage technologies, and emerging technologies.
 Various certificate and degree options are available, including courses which transfer to four-year universities for those students pursuing a bachelor degree.

 The IT program offers various certificate and degree options to prepare you for a career in computer networking and systems administration, update your IT skills, or transfer to a four-year institution.